-Immunity: Behind digestion, immunity is the second most cited reason people take probiotics.
+Immunity: Behind digestion, immunity is the second most popular use of probiotics.
 This makes sense because about 70 percent of the body’s total number of immune cells reside in the gut.
 One analysis of 20 published trials concluded that Lactobacillus and Bifidobacterium probiotics can significantly cut the duration and severity of cold symptoms and lead to fewer missed days at work or school.
 According to another double blind, randomized, controlled trial in the journal Vaccine, participants who took a probiotic supplement containing Lactobacillus gasseri, Bifidobacterium longum, and Bifidobacterium bifidum for at least three months significantly shortened their colds by almost two days and reduced the severity of symptoms.

 Skin Health: The skin is your largest organ and home to numerous microbes that keep it healthy.
 But it’s also exposed to a constant onslaught of physical, chemical, bacterial, and fungal challenges.
 Studies have shown that probiotics have the potential to help with a number of skin irritations and discomforts.
 For example, during one randomized, placebo-controlled trial of more than 1,200 pregnant women and their babies, those infants exposed to a probiotic supplement before or after birth experienced considerably less eczema than those in the placebo group.